cloudify-cosmo/cloudify-manager/vagrant/README.md

 vagrant snapshot take manager
 ```

+To delete the existing vagrant machine run `vagrant terminate`.
+The next time you run `vagrant up` it will need another 20 minutes to bootstrap.

 ## Deploy Application ##
 This example will start a new lxc machine and install a simple python web server on that mahcine.
 ```